ZGCTroy/Stereo/README.md

-The reporsity is the implement code of the Stereo Project.
+The repository is the implement code of the Stereo Project.

 [Here](https://cn.overleaf.com/read/qhzdxpsksbcs) is the report of the project, which is written in latex in online overleaf.